Neural network identifiability for a family of sigmoidal nonlinearities: Introduction

 \item We say that $(\mathscr{N},\rho)$ \emph{is identifiable up to }$\sim$ if, for all $\mathcal{N}_1,\mathcal{N}_2\in\mathscr{N}$,

 \end{enumerate} \end{definition} Thus, by informally saying that a neural network $\mathcal{N}_1$ in a certain class is identifiable, we mean that any neural network $\mathcal{N}_2$ in the same class giving rise to the same output map, i.e., $\outmapNOadap{\mathcal{N}_1}{\rho}=\outmapNOadap{\mathcal{N}_2}{\rho}$, is necessarily equivalent to $\mathcal{N}_2$.
 The role of the equivalence relation $\sim$ in the previous definition is thus to ``measure the degree of non-uniqueness'', and in particular, to accommodate symmetries within the network that may arise either from symmetries induced by the network weights and biases (such as the presence of clone pairs, to be introduced in Definition \ref{FeffNoClones}), symmetries of the nonlinearity (e.g., $\tanh$ is odd), or both simultaneously.
 These abstract concepts will be incarnated momentarily when discussing the seminal work by Fefferman \cite{Fefferman1994}, and in Section II through Definitions \ref{def:TrueIso1st} and \ref{FeffNoClones}, as well as in the examples leading up to the formulation of the paper's main results.

-In \cite{Fefferman1994}, Fefferman showed that neural networks satisfying the following genericity conditions: \begin{assum}[Fefferman's genericity conditions] \hfil \begin{enumerate}[(i)] \item $\theta^\ell_j\neq 0$, for all $\ell$ and $j$, and $|\theta^\ell_j|\neq |\theta^\ell_{j'}|$, for all $\ell$ and $j,j'$ with $j\neq j'$. \item $W^\ell_{jk}\neq 0$, for all $\ell$, $j$, and $k$, and \item for all $\ell$, $k$ and $j,j'$ with $j\neq j'$,
+In \cite{Fefferman1994}, Fefferman showed that neural networks satisfying the following genericity conditions are, indeed, uniquely determined by the map they realize under the nonlinearity $\rho=\tanh$, up to certain obvious isomorphisms of networks: